← Back to 史記

 殿 殿 西 西 殿

 In the seventh year of the Han dynasty, when the Changle Palace was completed, all the feudal lords and ministers gathered for the court assembly in the tenth month.
 The ceremony: Before dawn, the ye zhe arranged the rites and led them in proper order to enter the hall gate.
 In the courtyard were arrayed chariots, cavalry, and infantry guarding the palace, with weapons displayed and banners and insignia unfurled.
 The command was transmitted: 'Hurry!'
 Below the hall, the Palace Attendants flanked the steps, with several hundred men lining the stairway.
-The merit ministers, lie hou, various generals, and army officials were arrayed in order on the western side, facing east; The civil officials, from the Chancellor on down, were arrayed on the eastern side, facing west.
+The meritorious ministers, ranked marquises, generals, and army officials were arrayed in order on the western side, facing east; The civil officials, from the Chancellor on down, were arrayed on the eastern side, facing west.
 The Grand Usher arranged the nine ranks of guests, and the heralds relayed the announcements.
 Then the Emperor emerged from his chamber on the imperial carriage.
 The hundred officials performed their duties and relayed the ceremonial alerts, leading the feudal lords and kings down to officials ranked at six hundred bushels to offer their congratulations in order of precedence.
 From the feudal lords and kings on down, all trembled with awe and solemn reverence.
 When the ceremonies were concluded, the ritual wine was served once more.
 All those seated in attendance in the hall bowed low and pressed their heads to the ground, then rose in order of rank to offer toasts of longevity.
 Nine rounds of cups circulated, and the ye zhe announced, 'Dismiss the wine.'
 The censors enforced the rules and immediately escorted out anyone who failed to observe proper ceremony.
 Throughout the entire court session and banquet, not a single person dared to cause a disturbance or breach propriety.
-Then the High Emperor said, 'Only today do I understand the nobility of being emperor.'
+Emperor Gao then said, "Only today do I understand the dignity of being emperor."
 He then appointed Shusun Tong as Grand Master of Ceremonies and bestowed upon him five hundred catties of gold.

 15